Tricklebyte/BlazorId_App/README.md

  ## Using Authentication and Authorization in the UI

-### CascadingAuthenticationState
+### CascadingAuthenticationState component
  Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/>

-### AuthorizeRouteView
+### AuthorizeRouteView component
 Uses CascadingAuthenticationState in the App.Razor file to allow or deny access to component routes based on the authorization state.
 Components with the @Page directive support the use of Authorization attibutes.
-The AuthorizeRouteView component uses the authorization results to grant or deny access to the requested route.
+The AuthorizeRouteView component uses the component's authorization results to grant or deny access to the requested route.
 * When the authorization fails, the code in the **NotAuthorized** element is activated and route is denied.
 A denial message is returned to the caller.
 * When the authorization succeeds, the code in the **NotAuthorized** element is not activated and the requested is routed as usual.